 3DView is a science tool that offers immediate 3D visualization of spacecraft position and attitude, planetary ephemerides, as well as scientific data (observations, simulations and models) representation.
 Orbits and attitudes are handled through SPICE kernels and related files from ESA or NASA repositories.

-* JAVA 7u80 or more recent required.
-See also java3D requirements When using multiple screens, 3D scene must be initialized in main one.
+and FAQ When using multiple screens, the 3D scene must be initialized on the main one.